azadbolour/eagerwords.com/scala-server/doc/NOTES.md

 ## Coding Conventions

 - When getting an option from a map that should not be empty but needs to be checked, for brevity name the option ov where v is the first letter of the map value we need.
 The option is just going to be needed immediately for checking and for getting the value of it, so the meaning of the abbreviation will be obvious.

   Monadic treatment of such options is inadequate since we don't get to know which option in a monadic chain was empty.

   Treatment by matching becomes unwieldy in nesting levels for each match and cases.

   The approach that is easiest to read for me is to just return Failure with the right error when an expected key is missing, and then extract the expected value.
 This approach avoids levels of nesting at the cost of introducing a variable for the option.

-- Divide the application.conf into sections for each package.
-  The rule is that even though config will be passed down from the top, only the config section belonging to a given package should be read by the classes of that package.

 ## Intellij